 Some are attracted by the feeling of independence it offers.
 For others the primary motivator is the flexibility and ability to manage their own workload, scaling this to meet their financial needs and to suit personal circumstances.

 “I enjoy court work, but wanted something that allows me to be flexible with my working hours, and taking control of what work I took on.” – Harby, Associate FCA

-We operate case thresholds to ensure our Associate FCAs carry a manageable caseload and to enable you to undertake other work in line with Inland Revenue expectations and IR35 legislation.
+We operate case thresholds to ensure our Associate FCAs carry a manageable caseload and to enable you to undertake other work in line with Inland Revenue expectations.
+We assess that the work undertaken by Associate FCAs is not covered by IR35 legislation so you will be responsible for ensuring appropriate arrangements for paying tax and other contributions.
 Thresholds are 15 public law cases, 21 private law cases and where individuals have a mixed caseload – which can be a further attraction – the threshold is 18 cases.

 The opportunity to continue a variety of work appeals to many, with Associate FCAs often taking on work as Independent Social Workers (ISWs) or Independent Reporting Officers (IROs).
 Others are lecturers, trainers or are able to keep up business interests unrelated to social work.

 However, all feedback that they value the challenging and rewarding nature of the work at Cafcass in supporting some of the most vulnerable children in England.
 Drawing on their skills and experience to understand what each individual child needs, wants and feels, and then advising the family courts on the best course of action for each child.

 “I believe that the best things about being an Associate FCA are being able to feel in control of my workload (not being overwhelmed) and having the opportunity to work in different areas.
 I feel this improves my practice as well as my knowledge.” – Heloise, Associate FCA